 “Go out and have fun,” says Anna.
 “It’s not about finding bling, it’s about being a part of the greater Tacoma community.”

-If it sounds like I’m the only one of my friends without a Monkeyshine, despite searching … yeah, it feels that way too.
+If it sounds like I’m the only one of my friends without a Monkeyshine, despite searching… yeah, it feels that way too.
 I’ll be out looking again this year, bundled up, with kids in tow.
-If I don’t find treasure, though, that’s OK by me.
-I’ll be enjoying my artsy, beautiful, mysterious city, my greatest treasures snug by my side.
+If I don’t find treasure, though, that’s okay by me.
+I’ll be enjoying my artsy, beautiful, mysterious city, with my greatest treasures snug by my side.

 If you’d like to join the Monkeyshine hunt, here are some tips:

-- The hunt centers around Lunar New Year (Saturday, Jan.
-28), but treasure is often found a couple of days before and up to a week or so after the actual day.
+- The hunt centers around Lunar New Year (Feb.
+16 this year), but treasure is often found a couple of days before and up to a week or so after the actual day.
 Some treasures elude seekers and remain hidden much longer.

-- Check Tacoma blog Exit133.com for Monkeyshine information.
+- Check the Monkeyshines Facebook page or Tacoma blog Exit133's Facebook page or Twitter feed for Monkeyshines information.
 Read comment threads for hints on where to search.

 - Monkeyshines, marbles and other treasures are found at all times of day, but early-morning searches tend to be most successful.